 Nestling beside Lake Zurich and along River Limmat, Zurich offers splendid views of the Swiss Alps and is an absolutely charming, interesting, and beautiful place to visit.
 The intellectual capital of the nation that is particularly receptive to contemporary trends is only 50 minutes' travelling time from Basel.

 Beautiful, lush landscapes, picturesque villages and many culinary enticements surround Basel.
 The neighboring Cantons of Basel-Land and Solothurn, France's Alsace and Germany's southern Baden form an enormous nearby recreational area with endless leisure possibilities.
 In only a short time you can arrive by public transport at the Roman town of Augusta Raurica in Augst, or in Alsace for a meal, or in one of the well-known wine cellars of southern Baden.

 Throughout the summer months the River Rhine presents a tempting bathing opportunity.
 In addition, the great Basel "Rheinschwimmen" (Rhine Swimming Event) is held once a year.
 On this occasion, both young and old alike dive in mass into the clean currents of the Rhine, and allow them to be carried downstream.

 Winter Sports in Basel

-Basel is close to the Bernese Oberland that boasts of such reknown resorts as Interlaken, Grindelwald, Wengen, Gstaad and Murren to name only a few.
+While on your Basel, Switzerland vacation you will want to visit nearby Bernese Oberland that boasts of such renowned resorts as Interlaken, Grindelwald, Wengen, Gstaad and Murren to name only a few.
 Interlaken is less than two hours by train and from there it is not far to any of the mentioned resort villages.
 You will have the opportunity for all sorts of winter activities including: skiing, snowboarding, ice skating, curling, ice climbing, sledding, cross country skiing, snowshoe trekking, and snow tubing and zorbing.